SvenMichaelKlose/tunix/src/bin/lisp/doc/compiler.md

 # Architecture

 TUNIX Lisp is a multi-pass compiler that starts with an early analysis phase.
 Before generating any output, it scans the entire program.
 This helps remove much of the overhead of interpretation and allows it to optimize code more effectively.
 If the compiler generates code immediately, the program won’t run much faster.
 But for just-in-time compilation of user input, that’s fine.

+Apart from that the code streams through three ends, each encompassing a set of passes that transform the input to the desired output format of the end.
 Its _frontend_ translates the input into a simpler, machine-level (but still machine-independent) _intermediate representation (IR)_ (still made of Lisp expressions) for the _middleend_, where every function is a flat list of